 What is Bi-Directional Static Load Testing?

 Realizing this, in the late 1980s Jorg Osterberg developed and then patented the bi-directional load test which became known as the O-cell test1.
 With a company he helped found, the method was developed and eventually became ubiquitous around the world.
 The Bi-Directional Static Load Test (BDSLT) method is described in ASTM D8169/D8169M-18.
-LTC’s founders were a large part of the team that perfected the method over the past quarter century.
+LTC’s founders formed a significant part of the team that perfected the method over the past quarter century.
 BDSLT utilizes one or more sacrificial high precision hydraulic jacks configured into a load test assembly (LTA), installed into the designated test shaft, barrette (LBE) or ACIP.
-The jacks are designed to have an extremely linear relationship between pressure and load, even under tilting conditions, which can occur during the test.
+The jacks are designed to have a linear relationship between pressure and load, even under tilting conditions, which can occur during the test.
 LTC designs and fabricates our own precision hydraulic jacks in the USA.
-We calibrate them ourselves above full scale with pressure vs. load linearity R-squared values of 0.999 or greater.
+We calibrate them ourselves above full scale with pressure vs. load linearity R-squared values of 0.99 or greater.

 In the field, the LTA is mechanically connected to a reinforced steel cage or beam to lock it in place within the foundation.
 Once the foundation element concrete or grout attains sufficient strength (usually after a week and to around 3,000 to 4,000 psi) the load test is performed.